- Arts & Recreation

 All throughout the report, a brand new color palette for the university, consisting of bright, vibrant shades, symbolizes the development of soft skills and how they affect UDEM and the community as a whole.

 UDEM’s annual report is divided into different sections or pillars.
 Each of the seven sections comes with its own two-tone color scheme: one color is used for the copy, while the other is used as a background.
+By differentiating the copy and background colors, print designers are able to guide readers' attention and make it easier for them to navigate the content.

 Every two-tone scheme is carefully chosen with considerations of legibility.
 Contrasting schemes include: